Raising Your FICO Score for Home Buying

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — Do you pay your bills on time ?

-To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.